snganyone/Launching-INST-Keys/README.md

 # Launching-INST-Keys

-This is a repository for University of Maryland's Ischool Key Inventory System
+This is a repository for University of Maryland's Ischool Key Inventory System :key:

 ### Team members
   - Shishiri Nganyone